Dividends and Dividend Reinvestment Plans

 Once you receive a dividend payment, the company will issue a statement detailing the allotment of shares you received as part of the dividend reinvestment plan.
 You should ensure you file this statement with your contract notes, so that you have all of your records available when preparing your tax return.

 Whether or not you reinvest your dividends will depend on your investment goals.
 For example, if you choose to operate a growth portfolio, it makes sense to reinvest your dividends so that you compound your returns.
 However, if you are operating a portfolio to generate income, then you would take the dividends as a cash payment.
 This is more common for retirees, who may not necessarily need capital growth and would prefer extra income to support their lifestyle.

 Interestingly, dividend payments are often more attractive for retirees than receiving rental income from properties for two reasons: firstly because the dividend yield on many stocks is higher than the rental yield on a property, and secondly, when you factor in the costs of maintaining the properly, many find the net yield is very low.

 But what if you would prefer to receive the dividends as income, rather than reinvest them – the question is what should you do with the cash?
 I strongly recommend you use it to fund other investments.

 For example, you could take the money and place it in an interest bearing account to build up a deposit for a home or use it pay down your home loan much quicker.
 Alternatively, you may want to use it to purchase other stocks so as to build up your portfolio.
-Either way, the important point to remember, as I outline in my three laws to wealth creation, whatever you earn from your investments must be reinvested into other assets so that you continue to compound your returns.
+Either way, the important point to remember, as I outline in my article on the laws to wealth creation, whatever you earn from your investments must be reinvested into other assets so that you continue to compound your returns.